CDAGaming/CraftPresence-Wow-Edition/README.md

 - Legacy Version (MC 1.2.5 and Below)
   - Unavailable Server Support in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus Enabled)
-  - GUI Scaling is Bugged due to an Issue with MC's Scale Factor (This will not effect those on Auto Scaling)
-  - Text Wrapping is Unsupported and does not currently work
   - Support for Issues related to Vanilla Code, Forge, or ModLoader is extremely Limited

 ## Disclaimers